The Argentine Dogo is an amiable, outgoing, powerful breed that should never be aggressive towards people.

 If you want a brave but gentle dog, the Argentine Dogo is an excellent choice.

-But you must be committed in doing your homework to locate a reputable breeder and to giving him the right exercise, training, and socialization all throughout his life.
+But you must be committed to doing your homework to locate a reputable breeder and to giving him the right exercise, training, and socialization throughout his life.

 The Argentine Dogo is a very active dog and needs to have a job to do.
 This can be anything from jogging around the block with you to guarding the home against any kind of threat.

 He will not be satisfied to lie around and do nothing.
 He must also be prevented from chasing and killing cats or small dogs belonging to the neighbors.

 The ArgentineDogo has a strong prey drive, a powerful protective instinct, and a highly territorial nature.

 This means he needs a strong, high fence to keep him on his property.
 An underground electronic fence is not appropriate.